 Now is the time to empty out your compost bins of old, well-rotted material and spread all over the fresh soil to set it up for the spring and make it look presentable during the bare winter months.
 Your compost bins can then be filled up again with this year’s waste ready to become next year’s bounty.
 Just be sure to dispose of your weeds separately.

-3. Shrubs and trees
+3. Pay attention to shrubs and trees

 Prune any wayward branches on your structural shrubs to improve the overall shape and, if they need it, give your hedges a final trim before the frosts hit.
 Remove any dead, diseased or damaged branches, particularly with your trees, to prevent the stems from rubbing together and creating wounds or deformities.

-4. Garden structures
+4. Repair garden structures

 Once your borders and structural shrubs and trees have been cut back, it’s a good opportunity to gain easy access to carry out any maintenance work that may be required on your summerhouse, greenhouse or fencing.
 Keep a particular eye out for any decaying timber or pest infestations and treat or replace accordingly.